FranciscoReyne/SALD/README.md

 - **Helium Balloons**: The helium balloons will operate at altitudes ranging between 18,000 and 30,000 meters (18-30 km), above the typical operating altitude of commercial aircraft (10-12 km) but far below the altitude of satellites (around 500 km).
 This altitude range allows for versatile drone deployment in strategic areas.

-- **Drone Deployment System (SALD)**: The container measures 1x1 cubic meter and houses several drones along with the automated launch system.
+- **Drone Deployment - Storage and Launch Drone System (SALD)**: The container measures 1x1 cubic meter and houses several drones along with the automated launch system.
 Once deployed, drones are released one at a time, ensuring precise control over deployment and operational flexibility.
 The container itself remains tethered to the helium balloon, allowing for future drone releases.

 - **Multi-Drone Deployment**: The system is designed to support the simultaneous deployment of multiple drones, allowing for larger-scale operations and the flexibility to carry out different missions concurrently.